DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/bb0eec22-e72b-4735-956f-90613ee045ac)

 This means squared error is almost 8 and the model is somewhat unrealistic.
 In a nature setting the interest rate changes according the economic landscape to induce or slow down borrowing.
 This model shows an increase of the interest rate over many years and this just not economically feasible.
+Overall the interest rate is highly variable in a natural setting but very fixed and only increasing here.

 ---